 Its main building has four wings: one for KG, one for grades 1 and 2, one for grades 3 to 6 and one for the Secondary school.
 It also holds a library, science labs, a computer lab, and an elementary art room.
 Most classrooms come equipped with interactive smart boards.
 Classroom design incorporates day lightening and warm colours for a positive learning atmosphere.
 KG Indoor and outdoor play areas allow for a balance of quiet and loud play spaces; for games, sand, water, and pretend fun.
 CIS also features a large indoor air-conditioned hall for purposeful play.
 A cafeteria is available for older students.

-The school's annex houses a gymnasium, a newly renovated 25-foot indoor pool, a music room, a dance studio and "an enormous art studio" where students have the space to" create amazing works of art".
+The school's annex houses a gymnasium, a 25-foot indoor swimming pool, a music room, a dance studio and "an enormous art studio" where students have the space to" create amazing works of art".
 The campus also includes a grass soccer field, a central turf playing field, a separate elementary school playground and an indoor, air-conditioned KG playground.

-Having been rated Very Good for two inspections in 2013 and 2014, CIS has been rated one grade lower at Good for the past three ADEK inspections with the most recent 2019-20 rating have again achieved a Good rating.
-The six key performance standard ratings are something of a mixed bag.
-Whilst Students' personal and social development and their innovation skills, the Curriculum and the protection, care, guidance and support of students are rated Very Good, Students' achievement, Teaching and Assessment, and Leadership and Management are rated Good.
+Having been rated Very Good for two inspections in 2013 and 2014, CIS has been rated one grade lower at Good for the past three ADEK inspections with the 2019-20 rating have again achieved a Good rating.